atkinsj/fts-elasticsearch/README.md

 # fts-elasticsearch
 fts-elasticsearch is a Dovecot full-text search indexing plugin that uses ElasticSearch as a backend.

 Dovecot communicates to ES using HTTP/JSON queries.
-It currently supports automatic indexing of mail only with search expected soon.
+It currently supports automatic indexing and searching of e-mail.

 ### Experimental
 This plugin is currently highly experimental and under active development.
 Expect changes, bugs, breaks.